 A: WQWebDMR meets EPA’s security standards (CROMERR) and also complies with Secure Access Washington, thus is a secure system.

 A: Ecology provides instruction for new users.
 Email and phone assistance is available (see Contacts page).
-If you would like classroom instruction, contact us.
-No classes are currently set up.

 Visit our Contacts page